algolia/docsearch/docs/src/tips.md

 ## Consistency of your content

 Consistency is a pillar of a meaningful documentation.
-In addition to increasing the **intelligibility** of a document it also shortens the time required for a user to find the coveted information.
-The document's **topic** should be easily **identifiable** and its **outline** sharply demarcated.
+To increase the **intelligibility** of a document it also shortens the time required for a user to find the coveted information.
+The document's **topic** should be **identifiable** and its **outline** demarcated.

 The hierarchy should always have the same size.
 Try to **avoid orphan records** such like the implicit introduction/conclusion or asides.
 The selectors must be efficient for **every document** and highlight the proper hierarchy.
-They need to match only the coveted elements depending on their level.
+They need to match the coveted elements depending on their level.
 Be careful to avoid the **edge effect** by matching unexpected **superfluous elements**.

-Selectors should only match information from **real document webpage** and remain ineffective for others ones (e.g., landing page, table of content, etc.).
+Selectors should match information from **real document web page** and stay ineffective for others ones (e.g., landing page, table of content, etc.).
 We urge the maintainer to define a **dedicated class** for the **main DOM container** that includes the actual document content such as `.docSearch-content`